domfarolino/algorithms/src/datastructures/SLL/README.md

 ### `SLL<T>::SLL(const SLL<T>& other);`

 The copy constructor allows support for deep copying when initializing a list with the definition of another.
 For example: `SLL<int> list = alreadyExistingList;`.
-Similarly to a regular constructor, the copy constructor is generated for you by the compiler unless you explicitly include one.
+Similar to a regular constructor, the copy constructor is generated for you by the compiler unless you explicitly include one.
 The default copy constructor performs a shallow copy of internal member variables from one instance to another.
 Sometimes this is good enough, but when your internal member variables are pointers pointing to dynamically allocated memory, often you'll want to take extra steps to ensure that the memory is reallocated (and its contents copied) for each new instance that is initialized.
-This is so that multiple instances do now share the same underlying memory.
+This is so that multiple instances do not share the same underlying memory.
 This can lead to logic errors, double-frees, etc.

 <a name="copy-assignment"></a>